 The EPA has not tested most natural products for effectiveness, so it’s hard to know which work well against ticks.
 Many essential oils repel oils for short periods of time but they need to be reapplied every 15-20 minutes to protect you.

-One product that has been EPA approved and shown to be effective (see study abstract here), is BioUD, which contains the active ingredient 2-undecanone from wild tomato plants.
-Unfortunately it only repels ticks for 2 hours, so you will need to reapply frequently.
-Available online here.
+One product that has been EPA approved and shown to be effective (see study abstract here), is HOMS Bite Blocker BioUD Insect Repellent, which contains the active ingredient 2-undecanone from wild tomato plants.
+Unfortunately it is very difficult to fine online, and it only repels ticks for 2 hours, so you will need to reapply frequently.

 Bottom Line

-The most effective way to repel ticks is to use 20-30% DEET / 20% Icaridin insect repellent on your skin; and pre-treat clothes, backpacks, and footwear with 0.5% permethrin.
+The most effective way to repel ticks is to use 20-30% DEET / 20% Icaridin insect repellent on your skin; and pre-treat clothes, backpacks, and footwear with 0.5% permethrin (note: permethrin is only approved for people over the age of 16).
+If you don’t have permethrin or don’t want to use it, spray your clothes, backpack, hat, and hiking boots with DEET or icaridin insect repellent.

 More Tick Safety Tips